 View of Powerscourt Town House, located in South William Street near Grafton Street in central Dublin.

-photograph of Powerscourt Centre Dublin 2006 & South William Street 1795 print by James Malton.
+Powerscourt Centre Dublin 2006 photograph & South William Street 1795 print by James Malton.

 Mouse over image displays 1795 James Malton Print.